An insider's look into the ‘fail fast, learn faster’ tech testing system and team culture behind a rising video collaboration technology giant.

 When we founded Pexip, one of the first decisions we made was to focus on the design of our testing system even more than the technology itself.

-Instead of waiting three months for completed iterations, we created a system that would run nightly tests, so that when our staff (of 12 back in 2012) arrived in the morning, they would be able to fix any problems and keep moving forward.
+Instead of waiting three months for completed iterations, we created a system that would run nightly tests so that when our staff (of 12 back in 2012) arrived in the morning, they could fix any problems and keep moving forward.

-Our testing system now runs 24 hours a day, 7 days a week, which means we’ve conducted more than 21 million tests since day one.
+Our testing system now runs 24 hours a day, seven days a week, so we’ve conducted more than 21 million tests since day one.

 Knowing what didn’t work quickly allowed us to build an incredibly reliable product, and allowed us to bring valuable technology to our customers, faster.
 It still does.
 I believe the same mentality can be applied to your people and your organizational culture.

-Powering product: Every hour, our team conducts stress tests with technology providers including Microsoft, Google, Cisco, and Poly to ensure high-quality video conferencing between platforms.
-Above, a screenshot of our LIVE test counter (taken 18 November 2021).
+Powering product: Every hour, our team conducts stress tests with technology providers, including Microsoft, Google, Cisco, and Poly, to ensure high-quality video conferencing between platforms.
+Above is a screenshot of our LIVE test counter (taken on 18 November 2021).

 What is the “fail fast” approach?

 Self-motivated learning is a big part of agile collaboration.
 So is human connection.
-We wanted our testing system to be constantly learning, testing, trying, and putting up flags when something wasn’t working so people could jump in and help.
+We wanted our testing system to constantly learn, test, try, and put up flags when something wasn’t working so people could jump in and help.
 We want the same thing from our team -- especially as we now approach 500 team members.

 As Challengers in the Gartner Magic Quadrant, we want our people to try things that might not work.
 To develop new theories that go into unexplored territory.
 To question everything.
 To fail often.
 To blaze a trail.

-That’s part of our company values of ‘Freedom and Responsibility’.
-It’s part of working in a test kitchen, rather than a Michelin restaurant, as Seth Godin puts it.
+That’s part of our company values of ‘Freedom and Responsibility.’
+As Seth Godin puts it, it’s part of working in a test kitchen rather than a Michelin restaurant, as Seth Godin puts it.
 It’s what underpins digital transformation and progress.

 Fear should be a tool, not a blocker

 It’s understandable to have that fear.
-A lot of us have worked or been taught in environments where if we make a mistake, then that’s it: pack up your stuff, off you go.
-That’s not a particularly safe environment; it doesn’t encourage learning.
+Many of us have worked or been taught in environments where if we make a mistake, that’s it: pack up your stuff, off you go.
+That’s not an exceptionally safe environment; it doesn’t encourage learning.

-Especially when we’ve all been through such tumultuous change, working from home through periods of lockdown over the last two years, there’s a big temptation to combat fear of failure by not doing much at all.
+Especially when we’ve all been through such tumultuous change, working from home through periods of lockdown over the last two years, there’s a big temptation to combat the fear of failure by not doing much.
 By not rocking the boat.
 By not putting ourselves out there.

 We have to start moving forward again to discover what has changed and what has not, despite the fear.